 The remaining approximately 19.66 acres of the subject site are contained within the MUAC Density Band.
 A base density of 4 residential dwelling units per gross acre may be allowed in Urban designated areas, though not an entitlement.
 If the project is within one mile of a Mixed Use Activity Center or Interchange Activity Center and located within a residential density band, 3 residential units per gross acre may be added.
 Therefore, the other 19.66 acres are eligible for a residential density of 7 DU/A (4 DU/A + 3 DU/A = 7 DU/A), which would be approximately 138 DUs.
-The total eligible density for the MPUD is 714 dwelling units.
+The total eligible density for the MPUD is 714 dwelling units, of which the applicant is proposing a maximum of 400 DUs.

-Although the petition's proposed maximum of 400 DUs is consistent with the density rating system, the FLUE states, "The final determination of permitted density via implementation of this Density Rating System is made by the Board of County Commissioners through an advertised public hearing process (rezone or Stewardship Receiving Area designation)."
+Although the petition's proposed maximum of 400 DUs is consistent with the density rating system and MUAC designation, the FLUE provides that the final determination of permitted density is made by the Board of County Commissioners.